The coronavirus (COVID-19) hit our country a few weeks ago and like most of you, I have been watching our world change right before our eyes.

 9. The patriots have stepped up

-Despite the losses that most businesses will suffer during this time, there are still a few out there who are doing their part to help our country through the pandemic.
+Despite the losses that most businesses will suffer during this time due to the coronavirus (covid-19), there are still a few out there who are doing their part to help our country through the pandemic.

 Toyota Jamaica (one of my favs) has donated two buses to the Ministry of Health to help transport hospital staff who are being denied public transportation.
 J. Wray and Nephew donated 100,000 litres of pure alcohol to hospitals for sanitization.
 NCB Jamaica has offered fee waivers and loans to both individuals and business customers who need support during this time.
 Other small companies are doing what they can to make sure they don’t have to lay off staff.